tliron/go-khutulun/README.md

 --------

 Cluster formation is emergent and based on the [SWIM gossip protocol](https://ieeexplore.ieee.org/document/1028914).
-At the minimum you need just one "seed" member to bootstrap it, but because all members are "masters" the cluster can survive with as little as one arbitrary member.
+At the minimum you need just one "seed" host to bootstrap it, but because all hosts are "masters" the cluster can survive with as little as one arbitrary host.

-Khutulun doesn't distribute its management state among members.
-Instead it simply requires that all members have access to the same shared filesystem.
+Khutulun doesn't distribute its management state among hosts.
+Instead it simply requires that all hosts have access to the same shared filesystem.
 A simple NFS share should be enough even for large clusters.
+Coordination is handled via [flock](https://man7.org/linux/man-pages/man2/flock.2.html).

-What about setting up the cluster members?
+What about setting up the cluster hosts?
 Bare metal tasks like partitioning drives, installing operating systems, and configuring networking and other essential services?
 Or cloud tasks like provisioning virtual machines, virtual storage, and virtual networks?
 Simply put, it's out of the scope of Khutulun.
 Use a dedicated infrastructure manager instead.
 Khutulun can interact with such